 Gulp what?
 It's in the name !?
 True, but no. A coffee shop is a place where they can legally sell soft drugs.
 They probably have to dust off their coffee machine if you order one.

 If you want coffee, what you're looking for is a coffee bar, a cafe, or a restaurant.
-One good thing is that you'll never make that mistake by accident very quickly.
+(Click here for our post about our 5 favorite cafes in Amsterdam for a coffee/tea).
+One good thing is that you'll never make the mistake by accident very quickly.
 A coffee shop has a distinct smell of weed that you'll instantly recognize, even from outside.

 Another clue is that people smoke inside.
 You're not allowed to smoke in any other type of restaurant or public place.